Pavilion Theatre (Glasgow): History

 In 2004 Janette Krankie was seriously injured during a performance of Jack and the Beanstalk at the theatre, but made a full recovery.

 In 2007, the Pavilion Theatre reinvented itself as the Scottish National Theatre of Variety, with a launch including numerous stars of the stage and the announcement was made by Iain Gordon the General Manager.

 The Mighty Boosh have performed several times at the venue, including with early shows Arctic Boosh and Autoboosh in a five night stint in 2000, as well as their 2006 stage show.
 An episode of their radio series was also recorded at the venue.
 The act performed at the Pavilion once again on 13 and 14 September 2008 with Boosh Live.
 These dates set a record for the fastest selling act ever at the Pavilion, with tickets selling out in 3 hours for both nights.

 Location

-The theatre is at the top of Renfield St, at the corner of Renfrew Street and a block away from the Royal Scottish Conservatoire.
+The theatre located in the north of Glasgow city centre, at the top of Renfield Street at the corner of Renfrew Street (opposite the Cineworld Glasgow and a block away from the Royal Conservatoire of Scotland).
 It is a short walk from Cowcaddens and Buchanan Street Subway stations, and Buchanan bus station.